Huzefa-Kagalwala/ECE6310-Introduction-to-Computer-Vision/5-Active Contours/README.md

 The only drawback in this approach is that some letters may have the same attributes.
 So, what we consider to be an "e", could be another letter too, thereby not eliminating false positives altogether.

 ### Instructions:
-“Huzefa_Kagalwala_Lab3.c” is the code which implements the matched spatial filter and outputs the detections:
+“Huzefa_Kagalwala_Lab5.c” is the code which implements the active contours algorithm.
+Run it using the following commands:

-   `gcc -o <executable-name> Huzefa_Kagalwala_Lab3.c`.
+   `gcc -o <executable-name> Huzefa_Kagalwala_Lab5.c -lm`.

-   Then run it, using the following command: `./executable-name parenthood.ppm normalized_msf.ppm parenthood_gt.txt`.
+   Then run it, using the following command: `./executable-name hawk.ppm normalized_msf.ppm hawk_init.txt`.

+The following outputs will be obtained:
+1. `sobel_hawk.ppm`.
+This is the sobel filtered image of the input image.
+2. `marked_hawk_initial`.
+This is the image with the initial contour points marked on it.
+3. `marked_hawk_final`.
+This is the image with the final contour points.
+4. `hawk_final.txt`.
+This text file has the locations of the final contour points.

-**Note:** Keep the groundtruth data, original image and the MSFimage in the same directory as the file, for the file to run.
+**Note:** Keep the intial contour points and original image in the same directory as the file, for the file to run.